History of Andrew Wiggins in Timeline

 2010: FIBA Under-17 World Championship

-In 2010, Andrew Wiggins participated in the FIBA Under-17 World Championship and helped the Canadian junior national team win a bronze medal.
+In 2010, Andrew Wiggins participated in the FIBA Under-17 World Championship as a teammate of Anthony Bennett, helping the Canadian junior national team win a bronze medal.

 2010: Ontario Provincial Championship

-In 2010, during his sophomore year at Vaughan Secondary School, Andrew Wiggins led the school's AAAA basketball team to a 44–1 record, winning the Ontario provincial championship with 25 points and 13 rebounds in the final game.
+In 2010, during his sophomore year, Andrew Wiggins led Vaughan Secondary School's AAAA basketball team to a 44–1 record and won the Ontario provincial championship, scoring 25 points and grabbing 13 rebounds in the championship game.

 In 2011, Andrew Wiggins transferred to Huntington Prep School in Huntington, West Virginia.